markcastle/signalsharp/README.md

 For now, you can use the library by referencing it directly from GitHub or by building it locally.

+## 🚫 Export Control Notice

+⚠️ **Export Control Notice**
+This software may be subject to UK and international export control laws.
+It is not intended for use in countries embargoed or sanctioned by the UK, US, or EU.
+By downloading or using this software, you agree that you are not located in, under the control of, or a national/resident of any such country.

 ## ✨ Features

 - 🔒 End-to-end encryption using modern cryptographic primitives